sleeyax/stremio-addons/packages/addons/stremio-rarbg-torrents/README.md

 ## FAQ
 **what happened to the RARBG TorrentAPI addon?**<br>
-It stopped working and it looks like the developer abandoned the project.
-That's where this addon comes in.
+The developer abandoned the project and now the addon is gone from the addons collection.
+This addon serves as a replacement, and it's completely rewritten from scratch.

-(Thanks to [kianjomi](https://github.com/kianjomi/RARBG-TorrentAPI-Stremio) for the intial addon)
+(Still thanks to [kianjomi](https://github.com/kianjomi/RARBG-TorrentAPI-Stremio) for the intial addon though)

 ## Features
 - Adds movies & series from RARBG